-Many families wonder about the best approach to ISEE preparation.
+To this end, many families wonder about the best approach to ISEE or SSAT preparation.
 For any grade level transition between grades 5 and 11, we recommend starting about a year in advance with an eye toward official testing in November and December.
 While test preparation and school planning can certainly feel overwhelming, there are many factors within a family’s control, and starting early provides a structure that’s comforting for both children and parents.
-By initiating the ISEE planning process about a year in advance, families stand to create the greatest number of school options.
+By initiating the SSAT or ISEE planning process about a year in advance, families stand to create the greatest number of school options.

 Many families currently enrolled in private schools with CTP testing assume that CTP testing and ISEE testing are very similar, but they’re not.
 While they do share the same publisher, the ERB, the tests serve different purposes and have different formats.
-Like the NY State Testing Program in public schools, the CTP is designed as a grade level achievement test, whereas the ISEE is designed as an above-grade level measure:
+The CTP is designed as a grade level achievement test, whereas the ISEE (as well as the SSAT) is designed as an above-grade level measure:

 - The lower level ISEE test is designed for admissions to grades 5 and 6, and it covers math content and vocabulary well through 7th grade.